FRSOURCE/tiny-carousel/packages/docs/api-reference/plugin-custom-events.md

 This plugin triggers [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) for Tiny Carousel core lifecycle events.
 This allows for the external code to be triggered right when it is necessary.
 Before or after an exact action - for example after the current slide index is changed.

-The plugin also extends Tiny Carousel instance with additional methods read more about it in the [instance methods section](#instance-methods).
+The plugin also extends Tiny Carousel instance with additional methods.
+Read more about it in the [instance methods section](#instance-methods).

 :::tip
 This plugin is often a required dependency for the other parts of Tiny Carousel [ecosystem](../../ecosystem/).